openedx/event-routing-backends/docs/getting_started.rst

         }
     })

-   #.
+   ii.
 A sample backend configuration for `xapi` is presented below.
 Here we are allowing only enrollment, `edx.course.grade.passed.first_time` and `edx.ui.lms.sequence.tab_selected` events to be routed to `xapi` backend using `NameWhitelist`_.

    .. code-block:: python